Toggle: English / Spanish

 In the types commonly seen in the United States, the cancer usually starts in the belly area (abdomen).
 The disease can also start in the ovaries, testes, brain, and spinal fluid.

-More than half of those with Burkitt lymphoma can be cured with intensive chemotherapy.
+More than half of patients with Burkitt lymphoma can be cured with intensive chemotherapy.
 The cure rate may be lower if the cancer spreads to the bone marrow or spinal fluid.
-The outlook is poor if the cancer comes back after a remission.
+The outlook is poor if the cancer comes back after a remission or does not go into remission as a result of the first cycle of chemotherapy.

 Call your health care provider if you have symptoms of Burkitt lymphoma.